pprice/simplcv/content/footer.md

-Edit three files: header.md, content.md and footer.md.
-When you're done, copy to the /content directory.
+Edit three files in the content directory to customize your own content (header.md, content.md and footer.md).
+More info at the [Github project](https://www.github.com/lawrips/simplcv)